rjsmith1999/IMMERSE/_pages/log.md

   - _TODO:_
     - Add docs for radtest scripts implementation
     - Add a note about which versions of the scripts were used in the real test

+* **Friday**:
+  - Spoke to Dr. Wirthlin about organizing results and future tests.
+  - Added some notes about each chain
+  - _TODO:_
+    - Add docs for radtest scripts implementation
+    - Add a note about which versions of the scripts were used in the real test

 ### Week 24: Nov 1 - Nov 5, 2021
   - [x] Redo the fluence to Failure table so it works on chains not events